 Discover more about the garden

-Fulham Palace gardens are protected as an important historic landscape.
+Fulham Palace garden is protected as an important historic landscape.
 Once enclosed by the longest moat in England, 13 acres remain of the original 36.
-The surviving layout is mainly 19th century with an earlier walled garden and some 18th century landscaping and includes many rare trees.
+The surviving layout is mainly 19th century with an earlier Walled Garden and some 18th century landscaping.

-The ancient evergreen oak (Quercus ilex) is estimated to be at least 450 years old and is a Great Tree of London.
+The garden includes many rare trees, including the ancient evergreen oak (Quercus ilex) located on the south side of the main lawn.
+It is estimated to be at least 450 years old and is a Great Tree of London.
 It may have been planted by Bishop Grindal (1559-1570), who sent grapes grown at the Palace to Elizabeth I each year.

 The most celebrated gardening Bishop was Henry Compton (1632-1713) who developed a famous collection of plants, both hardy and exotic.
 The grounds were landscaped for Bishop Terrick in the 1760s during the rebuilding of the house.
 The formal enclosed gardens were replaced with open lawns providing views to the river.